Macmee/import-export/README.md

 # eximport

 This module brings support for ECMAScript 6 import/export statements to your projects.

-This was forked from the unmaintained `import-export` module.
+This was forked from the unmaintained `import-export` package.

+This exists because Node itself does not support ES6 modules currently - see https://nodejs.org/api/esm.html - but the functionality is useful if for little more reason than that it's more terse.
+If/when Node gets production es6 module support this package will become redundant and probably stop being maintained, because more complicated scenarios absolutely require that you can rearrange the AST.

 ## Usage